darkobits/import-unique/README.md

 console.log(canHaz()); // => true
 ```

 **N.B.** If there are other modules importing `i-can-haz` normally and, in fact, expect the shared mutable state behavior it uses, they may continue to do so.
 Modules that import the shared copy of `i-can-haz` _after_ a unique copy has been imported will continue to get the same shared copy of the module.
-In this way, `import-unique` is completely unobtrusive.
+In this way, `import-unique` is completely unobtrusive and everyone can haz what they want.

 ## &nbsp;
 <p align="center">